silogen/kaiwo/docs/docs/admin/configuration.md

 ### Specifying the Configuration CR

 The Kaiwo Operator identifies its configuration resource via the environment variable `CONFIG_NAME`.
 By default, this is set to `kaiwo`.
 Ensure that a `KaiwoConfig` resource with this exact name exists in your cluster.
-Alternatively, setting the environment variable `CONFIG_GENERATE_DEFAULT=true` instructs the operator to automatically create a default configuration at startup if none exists.
+The operator automatically creates a default configuration at startup if none exists.

 !!!note
     The operator waits up to **30 seconds** for the specified configuration resource to be found.
 If no resource is detected within this period, the operator pod will fail with an error.